 Manage and organise groups of related projects so they work together to achieve a strategic objective.
 Read a programme delivery manager job description (ODT, 20KB).

 Quality assurance analyst

 Ensure the quality of the digital service by testing it manually and writing automated tests covering a range of conditions.
-Read about how to define, measure and maintain quality.

 Develop and deliver an effective user-focused digital service.
 Manage the full product lifecycle, including user research, design, delivery and continuous improvement.
 Read a service manager job description (ODT, 42KB).